 - Make the user experience as smooth as possible.
 Sloppy interfaces, broken links, and confusing websites can all lead to a bad user experience, which can turn off new customers.
 Make sure your website and your products or services are easy to find, access, and purchase for customers.

 Creating a new brand is a tremendous achievement, and there are plenty of tools and products to help you make your initial debut to customers as successful as possible.
-Ad products like Sponsored Display and Amazon DSP can help your brand reach relevant customers on and off Amazon so that you can build brand awareness and consideration.
+Ad products like Sponsored Display and Amazon DSP can help your brand reach relevant customers wherever they spend time so that you can build brand awareness and consideration.
 Amazon Ads can help you reach engaged consumers in a transparent and measurable way.
 By creating a comprehensive launch plan, building a marketing strategy, and investing in your campaigns, there’s nothing stopping you from launching your new brand.

 1 “Video Marketing Statistics 2023,” Wyzowl, US, 2022